shl152/cs445-rec3/README.md

 4. Test your `equals` method.
 You can run the provided tests automatically using
 gradle:

-   - `./gradlew run` (on Unix-like terminals such as those found on Mac, Linux, or Windows Subsystem for Linux)
+   - `./gradlew test` (on Unix-like terminals such as those found on Mac, Linux, or Windows Subsystem for Linux)
-   - `gradlew.bat run` (on DOS-like terminals such as the more traditional Windows terminal)
+   - `gradlew.bat test` (on DOS-like terminals such as the more traditional Windows terminal)

    Correct any bugs you find.